-2 pounds frozen posole or 1 pound dried posole
+2 pounds of frozen or one pound of dried posole

 2 medium onions, chopped

-If you will be using frozen posole, first combine the red chile sauce with the pork in a Dutch oven or large pot, and simmer together in 4 quarts of water for about 30 minutes.
+If using frozen posole, combine our Red Chile Sauce with the pork in a Dutch oven or large pot and simmer together with 4 quarts of water for about 30 minutes.
 Add the posole and cook an additional 30 minutes.
 If using dried posole, add it to the chile and pork and 6 quarts of water.
 Simmer together for an hour.

-Stir in the onions, garlic, and salt and continue to simmer over a low fire until the posole is soft.
-Expect the remaining cooking to take another 30 minutes for frozen posole and at least 1 more hour if dried.
-Do not be surprised if it takes a bit longer.
+Stir in onions, garlic, and salt.
+Simmer on low heat until the posole is soft.
+Expect another 30 minutes for frozen posole and at least an hour more if dried.
+Do not be surprised if it takes a longer.

-Serve hot in bowls with some of the liquid, or drain it with a slotted spoon and serve as a side with enchiladas, a burrito, chile relleno or your favorite dish.
+Serve hot in bowls with the broth, or drain it with a slotted spoon and serve as a side with enchiladas, a burrito, chile relleno or your favorite dish.

 GREEN CHILE GUACAMOLE

-A traditional guacamole with a flavorful and spicy kick.
+Aaditional avocado dip with chile for a flavorful and spicy kick.

 1/2 white onion, chopped